 Guittart was head of the chamber music department of the Royal Conservatory in The Hague from 1979 until 1984, and in 1990/1991 he was appointed in the position of conductor/chamber-music coach at the Rotterdam Codarts Academy of Music and at the Maastricht Academy for Music.
 During the last decade he was a guest conductor and guest professor at the music academies in Budapest, Princeton, Los Angeles (USC), Dresden, The Hague, Amsterdam, Cologne, Moscow (Tchaikovsky Conservatory), Manchester, London (Guildhall) and Stanford.

 As a conductor Henk Guittart has a wide range of repertoire, from the Viennese classics, and many works from the Second Viennese School, to brand-new music, including music-theatre and opera.
-As a conductor he recorded works by Kurt Weill, Jonathan Dove, Jonathan Berger, Schoenberg, Webern, Berg, Zemlinsky, Wagner, Bruckner, Debussy, Busoni, Taylor Brook, Justin Christensen, Brian Current and Zosha di Castri.
+As a conductor he recorded six CDs with works by Kurt Weill, Jonathan Dove, Jonathan Berger, Schoenberg, Webern, Berg, Zemlinsky, Wagner, Bruckner, Debussy, Busoni, Taylor Brook, Justin Christensen, Brian Current and Zosha di Castri.
 He led the first Dutch performances of Mahler’s Fourth Symphony and Bruckner's Seventh Symphony in the versions for chamber orchestra.

 From 2010 until 2013 Henk Guittart was Artistic Director of Music Programs, Fall& Winter at The Banff Centre for the Arts, where he led three highly praised and very successful years, after having served since the fall of 2006 also as artistic advisor of music programs and as special guest faculty during fall, winter, and summer programs.